Rishav-raj-github/High-Frequency-Trading-System-with-FPGA-Acceleration/README.md

 ## ⚠️ Disclaimer

 This software is for educational and research purposes.
-Live trading involves significant financial risk.
+Live execution involves significant financial risk.
 Please ensure proper risk management, regulatory compliance, and testing before any production deployment.

 ## 🔄 Changelog